OCR-D Glossary

 (OCR-D) Processing Server

-OCR-D server (implementing at least discovery and processing services) that can execute one or more (locally installed) processors or evaluators, manages workspace data; implementor should consider whether a single OCR-D processing server (with page-parallel processing) best fits the use case, or multiple OCR-D processing servers (with document-parallel processing), or even dedicated OCR-D processing servers with GPU/CUDA support.
+OCR-D server (implementing at least discovery and processing services) that can execute one or more (locally installed) processors or evaluators, manages workspace data; implementer should consider whether a single OCR-D processing server (with page-parallel processing) best fits the use case, or multiple OCR-D processing servers (with document-parallel processing), or even dedicated OCR-D processing servers with GPU/CUDA support.

 (OCR-D) Backend